 The City of Mount Dora owns and operates two wastewater treatment facilities (WWTF).
-The Mt Dora WWTF #1 is an existing 1.5 mgd AADF permitted capacity oxidation ditch domestic wastewater treatment plant consisting of influent screening, aeration, secondary clarification, chemical feed, filtration, and chlorination, with aerobic digestion of biosolids.
+The Mt Dora #1 WWTF is an existing 1.5 mgd AADF permitted capacity oxidation ditch domestic wastewater treatment plant consisting of influent screening, aeration, secondary clarification, chemical feed, filtration, and chlorination, with aerobic digestion of biosolids.
 In 2020, the average influent daily flow at this WWTF was 0.68 mgd.

-The City of Mount Dora's newest WWTF, WWTF #2, is an existing 1.25 mgd AADF permitted capacity Modified Ludzak Ettinger oxidation ditch domestic WWTF consisting of flow equalization, influent screening, bioreactors with anoxic and aeration zones to provide nitrogen reduction, secondary clarification, chemical feed facilities, filtration, chlorination, and aerobic digestion of biosolids.
+The City of Mount Dora's newest WWTF, the James Snell WRF, is an existing 1.25 mgd AADF permitted capacity Modified Ludzak Ettinger oxidation ditch domestic WWTF consisting of flow equalization, influent screening, bioreactors with anoxic and aeration zones to provide nitrogen reduction, secondary clarification, chemical feed facilities, filtration, chlorination, and aerobic digestion of biosolids.
 In 2020, the average influent daily flow at this WWTF was 1.07 mgd.

-The WWTF #1's reuse system includes an existing 0.2 mgd AADF permitted capacity RIB system consisting of four RIBs.
+The Mt Dora #1 WWTF's reuse system includes an existing 0.2 mgd AADF permitted capacity RIB system consisting of four RIBs.
 In addition, this facility can send up to 1.365 mgd AADF of reclaimed water to an existing slow-rate public access reuse system consisting of a Reuse Service Area and a 39 acre restricted public access spray field.
 The reuse system also includes a 1.558 MG lined reject storage pond and three lined wet-weather storage ponds with a total volume of 9.337 MG.

-The WWTF #2's reuse system includes an existing 1.25 mgd AADF permitted capacity slow-rate public access system consisting of irrigation within the City's Reuse Service Area.
-The service area and restricted access spray field are also used by the WWTF #1.
+The James Snell WRF's reuse system includes an existing 1.25 mgd AADF permitted capacity slow-rate public access system consisting of irrigation within the City's Reuse Service Area.
+The service area and restricted access spray field are also used by the Mt Dora #1 WWTF.
 The reuse system includes a 6.25 MG wet weather storage tank and a 1.25 MG reject storage tank.
 Substandard effluent is returned to the WRF for re-treatment.
 In 2020, the combined reclaimed water flow from both facilities was 1.95 mgd.